phr00t/jMonkeyVR/README.md

 <b>What games use this!?
 Commercial games on Steam:
 <a href="http://store.steampowered.com/app/363460">Spermination</a> * <a href="http://store.steampowered.com/app/329770/">4089</a></b> * <b>Upcoming 5089!</b>

-I recommend using Phr00t's jMonkeyEngine build here: https://github.com/phr00t/jmonkeyengine (the main jME3 build may work, but OpenVR-specific changes will be made first on Phr00t's build) -- you can just use the JAR/libs under the dist/ and lib/ folders
+Phr00t's jMonkeyEngine build is required: https://github.com/phr00t/jmonkeyengine (the main jME3 build might work, but VR-specific changes will be made first on Phr00t's build) -- you can just use the JAR/libs under the dist/ and lib/ folders

 SteamVR is required.
 You can download & install it free with the Steam client (under Tools).